 How te tamaiti or rangatahi grieves when someone they love has died will depend on many things, such as their: age, gender, development, cultural and spiritual practices and support and family/whānau circumstances.

-Te tamaiti or rangatahi are likely to experience grief and loss if/when they come in to care, move schools or loose contact with important relationships with people, pets and places.
+Tamariki or rangatahi are likely to experience grief and loss if/when they come in to care, move schools or lose contact with important relationships with people, pets and places.
 Refugee or migrant tamariki or rangatahi may feel additional grief and loss relating to leaving their birth country and the process of coming to New Zealand.

 - Pre-schoolers find it hard to understand that death/loss is permanent.
 They are also at a stage of magical thinking, for example, thinking someone will come alive again or thinking somehow they made someone die or that the decisions that have been made are their fault.
 They understand separation though, and feel insecure and frightened when the familiar things around them change.
 This age group needs a lot of reassurance that they will be safe and looked after.

 - Primary school tamariki are still learning to understand death/loss and can have some confused thoughts about it.
 They may think death/loss is temporary, or that the person who has died may still feel things, such as coldness, hunger or loneliness etc. They may ask where the person is now, and have blunt questions to ask about what happened to them and to their body.
 Explaining death/loss to them is very important.
 If they have come in to care they need to understand why this decision was made.